This is a new Beta development release, fixing recently discovered bugs.

 A query with a subquery that references columns of a view from

-the outer SELECT
+the outer SELECT could return an

 incorrect result if used from a prepared statement.